Being the third movie in Lars Von Trier's

 - Fan Disservice: Halfway through the film, the sex will look like it's straight out of a textbook.
 Come Volume II, it grows more and more disturbing.
 When it finally comes to the lesbian sex scene, Joe starts crying.

-- Flat Earth Atheist OR Outgrown Such Silly Superstitions: Neither Joe nor Seligman believes in higher powers or any other supernatural forces.
+- Flat Earth Atheist OR Outgrown Such Silly Superstitions: Neither Joe nor Seligman believe in higher powers or any other supernatural forces.
 This may be reasonable or not, depending on how certain key scenes are interpreted.

-- Good People Have Good Sex: Invoked, as Joe's old friend finds Love and thus defects from their satanic cult.
+- Good People Have Good Sex: Invoked, as Joe's old friend finds love and thus defects from their satanic cult.